royalmo/docker-networks/README.md

 [Docker Hub](https://hub.docker.com/) is where Docker images are stored (as public or private images).
 In this lab session we will need to pull some public images from there.
-You should need to create an account in order to pull them, but Docker policies could vary in the future.
+You shouldn't need to create an account in order to pull them, but Docker policies could vary in the future.

 Creating a Docker Hub account is the first step for getting more into Docker.
 It's free, and will let you access more features (that aren't needed for this